AN DA SHEALLADH // TWO VIEWS

 WHERE DO I STAY?

-There are lots of other accomodation options in the village:
+There are lots of other accommodation options in the village:

 The Poolewe Hotel is directly opposite the centre